aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-PostgreSql-Integration.md

 ### Configuration

-We need some configuration and a workaround to use PostgreSQL with ASP.NET Core and Entity Framework Core.
+Some configuration and workaround are needed to use MySQL with ASP.NET Core and Entity Framework Core.

 #### Configure DbContext